NO PROMO CODE REQUIRED

 Any winnings from bonus wagers are yours to keep, and will typically reflect in your account within minutes of a contest’s conclusion.

 PointsBet must have worked hard refining its product before launching in the U.S., because the end result is an interface that is as sleek as it is intuitive to use.
 Upon navigating to the desktop platform or mobile sports wagering app, players are immediately treated to a listing of both the hottest upcoming games (Featured), and games that are slated to start soon (Next Up).

 Bettors looking to pare down their search only need to navigate to the top menu, where they’ll be able to select games either by market, or by future bets for that market.
 Looking to get even more specific?
 Click (or tap) on the side menu icon where all betting markets are displayed.
 It will provide quick links to in-play games, other popular bet types, the promo page, and much more.

 We admit it would have been nice if popular in-play bets were somehow integrated into the home page, without having to navigate a tucked away menu, but overall the interface works brilliantly — and it doesn’t hurt that it’s aesthetically pleasing as well.

-Going deeper, players looking to bet on something other point spreads, totals, and moneylines can click on a game to see all available markets.
-With the average contest on PointsBet featuring hundreds of bets, one might think that the betting interface would appear cluttered.
+Going deeper, players looking to bet on something other than point spreads, totals, and moneylines can click on a game to see all available markets.
+With the average contest on PointsBet featuring hundreds of bets, one might think that the interface would appear cluttered.
 Not so, as PointsBet neatly divides wagers into common sense categories such as 1st half markets, player points markets, and totals markets.

 The game wagering interface defaults to Fixed Odds, but bettors can tab to PointsBetting, or a nuance called Pick Your Own, which is really just an alternative spread and totals bets page.